 This document is held as the basis for the pre-warrant hearing and the eventual release of the active warrant from Pendleton County.
 The magistrate may also call in the witnesses to ensure that the police have enough cause to suspect the accused in question.
 Once the active warrant is released, the police are expected to make arrests under the order’s provisions.

 After a Pendleton County outstanding warrant is served, the police send a notice of this to both judicial agencies involved in issuing it; that is, the magistrate’s office and the county clerk.
 This is done through the return of the arrest warrant.
 Hence, to find details on Pendleton County arrest records, you can go to either of the three agencies mentioned below:

 - The sheriff’s: PO Box 687, Franklin, West Virginia 26807

 - The magistrate’s: 100 S Main St, Franklin, WV 26807,

 - The county clerk’s: PO Box 1167, Franklin, West Virginia 26807

-Crime statistics for Pendleton County, West Virginia are only available for 2005.
-Over this year, only 2 criminal incidents were reported in the area.
-While this would be conspicuously lower than the other geographical divisions of the state, there is no telling if these figures can actually be attributed to low incidents rates or faulty reporting.
+Crime statistics for Pendleton County, West Virginia, are only available for 2005.
+Over this year, only two criminal incidents were reported in the area.
+While this would be conspicuously lower than the other geographical divisions of the state, there is no telling if these figures can be attributed to low incident rates or false reporting.